 Maureen’s experience as a Licensed Independent Clinical Social Worker has spanned a wide array of services to people of all ages and their families since 1986.
 Prior to joining the Head Injury Center at Lewis Bay, Hyannis, she was a social worker for the MA Department of Social Services early in her career.
 From 1987-1992, she was Director of Social Services and Supervisor of Clinical Staff for Hospice of Cape Cod She then began a private practice in Yarmouth Port, where she provided psychotherapy, clinical supervision and consultation services.
 Maureen holds degrees in in Sociology and Social Work and has completed three years of Doctoral studies with a concentration in Bereavement Research in the DSW program, Boston College Graduate School of Social Work.
 From 1990-1993, she was admitted to the Northeastern Society for Group Psychotherapy, Inc., in Belmont.

-Working in the private sector, as Vice President for Multifamily Development for the National Housing Partnership, he structured and closed over $250 million in debt and equity financings while developing 10 new apartment communities primarily in the Chicago, Washington and Florida markets.
+As Vice President for Multifamily Development for the National Housing Partnership, between 1980 and 1990, he structured and closed over $250 million in debt and equity financings while developing 10 new apartment communities primarily in the Chicago, Washington, and Florida markets.

 Mr. McDonough holds a Master’s Degree in City Planning from Harvard University, and a BS in Economics from the Wharton School at the University of Pennsylvania.